 In such cases, you may want to present your complex idea in small incremental chunks using custom animation.

-This allows you enough time to explain each step clearly, while holding the attention of the audience till you reveal the whole picture.
+This allows you enough time to explain each step clearly while holding the attention of the audience until you reveal the whole picture.

 Here is a quick look at the 2 steps again: